wp-plugins/backwpup/readme.txt

 ** Test your Backups! **

 == Installation ==
 1. Download BackWPup Plugin.
-1. Decompress and upload the contents of the archive into /wp-content/plugins/.
+2. Decompress and upload the contents of the archive into /wp-content/plugins/.
-1. Activate the Plugin through the 'Plugins' menu in WordPress
+3. Activate the Plugin through the 'Plugins' menu in WordPress

+== Upgrade Notice ==
+1. Deactivate Plugin
+2. Update Plugin
+3. Update Wordpress to 3.2
+4. Activate Plugin

 == Frequently Asked Questions ==
-= Update to Wordpress 3.2 =
-1. Update Plugin
-2. Update Wordpress to 3.2

 = Requires =
 * PHP 5.2.4
 * WordPress 3.2